gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Improve incremental build where the task needs to do some work to figure out the inputs.
 - Add some performance tests
 - Parallel compilation, some kind of consistency between parallel test execution, parallel task execution, etc.
+- When compilation succeeds for some files and not for other files, then mark the files that were successfully compiled as successful and don't recompile them next time.

 ## Later